divnix/std/COMPARE.md

 Convergence towards the Flakes output schema is provided via the harvester family of functions (`winnow`, `harvest` & `pick`).
 Depending on the domain schema, it can be a _lossy_ convergence due the lesser expressivity of the flake output schema.

-Flake Parts aggregates bespoke use-case specific interfaces implemented in the module system DSL.
+Flake Parts aggregates bespoke use-case specific interfaces implemented in a domain specific language based on Nix (i.e. "the module system").
 Paisano, in turn, focuses on code organization along high level code boundaries connected by generic interfaces.

-The core tenet of Flake Parts is bespoke module system DSL interfaces for each use case.
+The core tenet of Flake Parts is domain specific interfaces for each use case.

-The core tenet of Paisano remains Nix' original functional style.
+The core tenet of Paisano remains Nix' original functional style paired with a function library.

 ### Devshell